flams/CouchDB-emily-tools/README.md

 		// At this point, the document has been updated in CouchDB with a new property couchDBDocument.toJSON(); // Will have a myProperty property

-		// and we can now remove the document from CouchDB if we want. couchDBDocument.remove();
+		// and we can also remove the document from CouchDB if we want. couchDBDocument.remove();
 	});
 ```